Los Angeles Premises Liability Injury Attorney

 Many different types of accidents can happen on another party's residential or commercial property because the property owner or manager failed to properly maintain the premises.
 Some examples of the premises liability cases we can handle include the following:

-- Trip and falls – Similar to slip and falls, tripping over something can also cause you to fall down and sustain serious and lasting injuries that require medical attention.
-Some conditions that can cause you to trip and fall include having electrical cords that are not properly secured, objects in walkways, ramps or steps without warnings.
+- Trip and falls – Similar to slip and falls, tripping over something can also cause you to fall and sustain serious and lasting injuries that require medical attention.
+Some conditions that can cause you to trip and fall include having electrical cords that are not properly secured, objects in walkways, ramps, or steps without warnings.

 - Swimming pool accidents – Swimming pool accidents are a common source of premises liability cases.
 Some of the common scenarios in which they arise include unsecured swimming pools, lack of signage indicating that there is no lifeguard on duty, inadequate supervision of swimming pool guests, defective swimming pool equipment, or negligent maintenance of the swimming pool.

 - Dog bites – Dog bites claims that occur on a dog owner's property fall under the umbrella of premises liability as a vicious dog can constitute a hazardous condition on the owner's property.
 Dog bites can leave victims with extremely serious injuries, including broken bones, severe lacerations, permanent scarring, and emotional and psychological injuries.
+Cat bites and bed bug bites can also cause serious injuries.

 Holding Property Owners Accountable For Your Injuries

-Depending on the cause of the accident, and depending on whether any laws were violated or negligence occurred, you may be entitled to more than just compensation for the medical bills, including compensation for pain and suffering, lost wages, lost earning capacity and future rehabilitation.
+Depending on the cause of the accident, and depending on whether any laws were violated or negligence occurred, you may be entitled to more than just compensation for the medical bills, including compensation for pain and suffering, lost wages, lost earning capacity, and future rehabilitation.

 If you have suffered an injury due to negligence, contact an attorney at our office to review all the details and to discuss potential legal options.